durysvit/GooD_Autobackuper/README.md

     - A dropdown list with days of the week;
     - A dropdown list with days of the month;
     - A Confirm button to create the rule;
-* Rule creation requires specifying;
+* Rule creation requires specifying:
     - A source directory to copy files from;
     - A destination Google Drive folder ID;
     - An exact time for the backup;
-    - Optionally, a specific day of the week or day of the month;
+    - Optionally, a specific day of the week or day of the month.
-* The application must display appropriate error messages in the following cases;
+* The application must display appropriate error messages in the following cases:
     - Empty source directory path;
     - Empty Google Drive folder ID;
     - Empty account label field;